 - What is Handshake?

 Handshake is a system where you can upload your resume, apply for jobs and internships, register for career events, schedule appointments with the Career Center, and more.

 - How do I get a job on-campus?

-While Handshake contains many, many opportunities, if you are looking for a part-time job on campus, it is often a good idea to talk to the different departments on campus that you are interested in working for.
+Handshake has a filter by Job Type for on campus employment.
+Check this out for on campus employment opportunities.
+Seeking a research role on campus?
+Search Handshake and talk with your faculty.
 Additionally, counselors at the Career Center will send out mass emails to students about different opportunities that are posted to Handshake, job fairs, and workshops that can be helpful in obtaining a job.

 - How can I get an internship?

 Students seeking internships should upload a draft of their resume to Handshake and schedule a 30-minute appointment with a staff member to review it and discuss search strategies.

 - What services does the Career Center provide?